Foreign entity classification for UK tax purposes: Factors to consider in classifying a foreign entity for UK tax purposes

 - Do the assets used for carrying on the business belong beneficially to the entity or to the persons who have an interest in it?

 Some of those factors may point in one direction; others may point in another.
 An overall conclusion is reached from looking at all the factors together, though some have more significance than others.
-Particular attention is paid to factors c. and d.
+Particular attention is paid to factors 3 and 4.

 In considering these factors we look at the foreign commercial law under which the entity is formed and at the internal constitution of the entity.
 How the entity is classified for tax purposes in any other country is not relevant.
 The conclusion that is reached is then used in considering the relevant piece of UK tax law.